henspace/html-css-js-engine/github_pages_root/README.md

 # HTML-CSS-JavaScript-Engine (HCJE)

+The code is currently underdevelopment to improve its use as a submodule.

 This is the launch page for the HTML-CSS-JavaScript Engine or HCJE.

 The engine itself is designed to help with the creation of simple games that do not use a canvas element.
 It's more of a